 Regex with re: Extracting Counters and Parsing show Output in Python

 Network gear emits walls of text. show interfaces, show ip bgp summary, syslog lines, MAC tables — all of it semi-structured, none of it JSON.
-Yesterday you learned to reason about addresses; today you learn to pull facts out of text.
-Regular expressions are the scalpel: a tiny pattern language for “find me the thing that looks like this.”
+Yesterday’s topic was reasoning about addresses; today’s is pulling facts out of text.
+Regular expressions are the scalpel: a tiny pattern language for “find the thing that looks like this.”
 Python ships it in the re module.

 A warning up front: regex is powerful and easy to overuse.
 For a single field, string methods (.split(), .startswith()) are clearer.
-Reach for regex when the data has shape — an IP here, a counter there, a state in the middle — and you want to capture several pieces at once.
+Regex is the right tool when the data has shape — an IP here, a counter there, a state in the middle — and several pieces need capturing at once.

 import re